ABOUT SANDRA LARONDE

 Sandra Laronde Image

-A champion of Canada, Sandra is active in cultural diplomacy through the arts, forging stronger ties by representing the nation at numerous high-profile international events and platforms including the Venice Biennale, two Cultural Olympiads (Canada and Beijing), Canadian Heritage’s first Creative Industries Trade Mission to China, a Trade Mission to Europe, Global Affairs Canada visit to northern Sweden, Canada’s High Commission, Australia Council for the Arts, Arts Council of Mongolia, and as an Official Delegate and Speaker at the 19th ASSITEJ World Congress in Soweto, South Africa, to name a few.
-Sandra founded Red Sky Performance in 2000, Canada's leading company of contemporary Indigenous performance in Canada and worldwide.
+Sandra actively engages in diplomacy through the arts, forging stronger ties by representing the nation at prominent international delegations, events and platforms, including the Venice Biennale, two Cultural Olympiads (Canada and Beijing), Canadian Heritage’s inaugural Creative Industries Trade Mission to China, a Trade Mission to Europe, Global Affairs Canada visit to northern Sweden, CAPACOA and the Performing Arts Platform of Colombia at the 6th edition of La Bienal de Danza de Cali, and as an Official Delegate and Speaker at an ASSITEJ World Congress in Soweto, South Africa, among others.

-Sandra's awards and nominations include: the 2023 Indspire Award for the Arts; 2021 Johanna Metcalf Performing Arts Prize; 2021 Order of Ontario; 2020 Celebration of Cultural Life Award from the Toronto Arts Foundation; 2018 Meritorious Service Decoration on behalf of the Governor General of Canada, and the 2018 Lieutenant Governor's Ontario Heritage Award for Excellence in Conservation.
-In 2017, Sandra was a finalist for the Margo Bindhardt and Rita Davies Cultural Leadership Award; 2014 Vital Ideas (Toronto Community Foundation); 2013 Victor Martyn Staunch-Lynch Award for Outstanding Artist in Dance (Canada Council); bestowed with a 2011 Honorary Degree (Hons LL.D) from Trent University; 2011 Expressive Arts Award (Smithsonian Institute); Ontario Good Citizenship Medal; City of Toronto and Toronto Life's "Face the Arts" recipient celebrating Cultural Mavericks; Paul D. Fleck Fellowship in the Arts (Banff Centre for Arts and Creativity); Toronto City Council's Aboriginal Affairs Award, and participated in the Governor-General's Canadian Leadership program that celebrates leaders who make a significant impact on Canada.
-Her company Red Sky garnered 16 Dora Mavor Moore awards and nominations (2020, 2019, 2018, 2016, 2012, 2010, 2006, 2004) and two Canadian Aboriginal Music Awards, among other recognitions.
+Sandra's accolades are numerous and include the 2023 Indspire Award for the Arts, the 2023 Indigenous Artist Award from the Toronto Arts Foundation, the 2023 Horace Mann Upstander Award, the 2021 Order of Ontario, the 2021 Johanna Metcalf Performing Arts Prize, the 2020 Celebration of Cultural Life Award from the Toronto Arts Foundation, the 2018 Governor General of Canada’s Meritorious Service Cross, the 2018 Lieutenant Governor's Ontario Heritage Award for Excellence in Conservation, the 2014 Vital Ideas from the Toronto Community Foundation, the 2013 Victor Martyn Staunch-Lynch Award for Outstanding Artist in Dance from Canada Council for the Arts, an Honorary Degree (Hons LL.D) from Trent University in 2011, the Expressive Arts Award from the Smithsonian Institute in 2011, the Ontario Good Citizenship Medal, the City of Toronto and Toronto Life's "Face the Arts" recipient celebrating Cultural Mavericks, the Paul D. Fleck Fellowship in the Arts from the Banff Centre for Arts and Creativity, Toronto City Council's Aboriginal Affairs Award, and participation in the Governor-General's Canadian Leadership program, honouring leaders who make a significant impact on Canada.
+Additionally, her company Red Sky has received 17 Dora Mavor Moore awards and nominations and two Indigenous Music Awards, among other notable recognitions.

 In 2017, Sandra was also a Curator for the Toronto Symphony Orchestra celebrating Canada’s diverse musical landscape.
 She curated and directed a singular concert featuring a new genre-defying creation that explored Indigenous, electro-acoustic, and orchestral music, dance and film involving 85 musicians at the Roy Thomson Hall in Toronto.

-For nine robust years, Sandra was the Director of Indigenous Arts at the Banff Centre for Arts and Creativity (2007 - 2016).
-She provided a vision for a compelling future of Indigenous Arts at the Banff Centre in the 21st century.
-Nine years of extraordinary growth and innovation for Indigenous Arts was achieved under Sandra's leadership.
+For nearly a decade, Sandra held the position of Director of Indigenous Arts at the Banff Centre for Arts & Creativity, leaving an indelible mark.
+Sandra provided visionary leadership and artistic and strategic direction for a compelling future of Indigenous Arts at the Banff Centre, designing innovative Indigenous-led programming across all artistic disciplines on campus.
+Nine years (2007 – 2016) of extraordinary growth and innovation of Indigenous Arts was achieved under her leadership.

 Currently, Sandra serves on the Steering Committee of the CSC Global Leaders 2023 which helps to build leadership capacity across the Commonwealth.